-The 1958 plaster models of War and Peace may be seen in the Cannon House Office Building rotunda, subway level.
+The plaster models of "War" (right) and "Peace" (left) seen in the Cannon House Office Building basement rotunda in 1960.

 Upon completion of the repairs, George Giannetti of Maryland oversaw the creation of the molds and plaster models to create new marbles.
 The plasters were then transported from Washington, D.C., to Proctor, Vermont, where Manship supervised carvers from the Vermont Marble Company as they chiseled the marble replicas.
 In 1960 the new marble statues were placed in their niches in the new East Front facade.
 Also in 1960, the plasters were placed on view in the Cannon House Office Building rotunda, basement level, where they were seen by tens of thousands of people every year.

 As the decades passed, the Cannon Building itself fell increasingly subject to the effects of time, and in 2015 the Architect of the Capitol began a multi-year building renewal project.
 Part of that project would require that the plasters of "War" and "Peace" be relocated, and the Architect of the Capitol undertook to have professional conservation assessment and treatment work performed.
 The plasters were repaired, cleaned, repainted and mounted on steel plates.